rcazzara/seldovia/_people/Peterson_Martin_Jr.md

 birth_date: 1931-04-22
 birth_location: Seldovia, Alaska
 death_date: 1941-07-05
-death_location: Seldovia, AK
+death_location: Seldovia, Alaska
+cemetery: Seldovia City Cemetery
 cemetery_plot: 49.5
 source_file: Cemetery Directory
 ---
-**Martin Jr.   Peterson** is buried in the Seldovia City Cemetery in plot 49.5.
+**Martin Peterson, Jr** was the son of [**Martin and Lottie Howard Peterson**](./peterson_Martin.md).
+He was born April 22, 1931 in Seldovia and died July 5, 1941 in Seldovia as a result of drowning.
+He is buried in the Seldovia City Cemetery in plot 49.5.
 The cause of death is Drowning.

-No City Record

-1932 - _ _ _ _(Hard to read.
-Beloved Son and Brother Fenced plot.
-Same type thick wooden marker as plot 29 Martin Peterson and plot 49 Teddy Peterson.
-No city record.